MaalyALkaraki/syllabus/node-db/week-16/sql1-intro.md

 ## Exercise
 1. Write a query to check that all booking dates are before their checkin dates
 2. We plan to offer a discount of 10% on all Premier and Premier Plus rooms next month.
 How much would we gain on each room if occupancy rose by 5 nights over the month.
-3. List all reservations for Aug 2018 and the number of nights booked.
+3. List all reservations for this month and the number of nights booked.

 ---
 ## Eliminating Duplicates